Uniqueness Properties for Discrete equations and Carleman estimates: Uniqueness for solutions to discrete Scrh odinger equations

 with $S$ and $A$ symmetric and skew-symmetric respectively, it turns out that ($\delta_{mn}$ denotes Kronecker's delta function)

 Moreover, an easy computation shows that

 After some calculations, we have that the commutator is given so that

 We want to hide the third and fourth term in the last expression in a fraction of the positive terms.
-We note first that this is something that only depends on the first component of $j$, so we may assume that $d=1$.
-For the last term we are going to see that

-and then using Cauchy-Schwarz inequality we can hide this term.
-First, if $\alpha\ge R^2$ then the inequality follows from the equivalent inequality
+Let us fist focus on the first term.
+Using Cauchy-Schwarz inequality, we have